joshfire/woodman/README.md

 - `logger.js` defines the `Logger` class.
 - and so on!

-Other files define classes that follow the [log4j architecture](http://logging.apache.org/log4j/2.x/manual/architecture.html), for instance: `loggercontext.js`, `logmanager.js`, `message.js`, or `lifecycle.js`.
+Other files define classes that follow the [Apache Log4j architecture](http://logging.apache.org/log4j/2.x/manual/architecture.html), for instance: `loggercontext.js`, `logmanager.js`, `message.js`, or `lifecycle.js`.

 There is one entry point per distribution of Woodman, named `woodman.js` or `woodman-xx.js`.
 If you take a look at one of these files, you will see that these entry points merely return the static `LogManager` class initialized with the different appenders, filters, and layouts that the distribution supports.
 In turn, the `LogManager` class wraps a `LoggerContext` instance that contains the gist of Woodman's configuration logic.